andreicostras/architectural-class/ADR-KPIs-AcmeInsurance.md

 At least 3 months retention period
 Source
 Time
+Aggregate logging (posibility to search across logs from multiple applications)

 [State the decision that was made, including any options that were considered and rejected.]